LordDemonos/Quarm.Guide/README.md

 ### The game runs too fast?
 **A:** If you are using an AMD 7xxx series CPU in your system you may need to adjust your system's settings to avoid this issue.
 The following were done by different people to correct this issue:

-- "I disabled PBO and reduced clock speed to 3900 in bios then in Ryzen Master switched to normal profile and its working for me now.
+- "I disabled PBO and reduced clock speed to 3900 in bios then in Ryzen Master switched to normal profile and it's working for me now.
 Game running at normal speed."
 - "I fixed my AMD 7950x.
 PBO off, CPU boost off, fixed 42x 100 for 4.2Ghz set clock speed.
 Set the Ram to 6000 with XMP II."

 Use Ryzen Master to apply settings [Source: TAKP Forums](https://www.takproject.net/forums/index.php?threads/everything-is-at-10x-speed.27284/))